aress31/vulcan/README.md

 Users/stargazers are greatly encouraged toward contributing to improving and extending this project. 🐺

 ### ⚠️ Do not be a dummy...
-Do not submit the produced implants to VirusTotal. 🤢
+NEVER submit any implant to VirusTotal. 🤢

 ## Features